kannon-email/kannon.js/README.md

 ### Migration Guide

-If you're upgrading from v0.1.2 or earlier:
+If you're upgrading from v1.0.0:

 1. **Update endpoint configuration** to include protocol
 2. **Rename `host` to `endpoint`** in your configuration